 Tip your waitress/waiter

 The servers are incredibly busy … obviously.
 Tipping them along the way will ensure they keep an eye on your table.
 Because once your server is gone, you might not find her for a while.
-Although I didn’t have to worry about this one much since I didn’t pay for anything.
-Thank you, men!
+Although I didn’t have to worry too much about this one.
+Thank you, kind strangers who paid for me.

 Learn the German songs before